-The medical malpractice insurance marketplace is in serious turmoil after an extended period of reported of high profitability and competitiveness during the 1990s.
-This turmoil began with serious deterioration in financial results, continued with some consequences of these results and, at least at this point, gives rise to an uncertain future.
-Industry-wide financial results reflect a 2001 combined ratio (the measure of how much of a premium dollar is dedicated to paying insurance costs of the company in a calendar year) that reached 153 percent and an operating ratio (reducing the combined ratio for investment income) of about 135 percent; the worst results since separate tracking of this line of business began in 1976.
-Projections for 2002 are for a lower combined ratio of approximately 140 percent and probable lesser improvement in the operating ratio.
-This follows 1999 and 2000 operating ratios of 106 percent.
+The medical malpractice insurance marketplace continues to be in serious turmoil.
+After an extended period of reported high profitability and competitiveness during the 1990s, this turmoil began with serious deterioration in financial results, continued with some consequences of these results and, still at this point, gives rise to an uncertain future.
+Industry-wide financial results reflect a 2003 combined ratio (the measure of how much of a premium dollar is dedicated to paying insurance costs of the company in a calendar year) of 138 percent, an improvement relative to the 2001 and 2002 results, but still well above profitable levels.
+The 2003 operating ratio (reducing the combined ratio for investment income) of about 116 percent extends the several year pattern of losing money after the inclusion of investment income.
+Projections for 2004 are for a slightly lower combined ratio (approximately 133 percent) and probable lesser improvement in the operating ratio.
+This follows 2001 and 2002 operating ratios exceeding 120 percent.

 The consequences of these poor financial results are several.
 Insurers have voluntarily withdrawn from medical malpractice insurance (e.g., St. Paul, writer of approximately nine percent of total medical malpractice insurance premium in 2000) or have selectively withdrawn from certain marketplaces or segments of medical malpractice insurance.
 In addition, several insurers have entirely withdrawn due to poor financial results (e.g., Phico, MIIX, Frontier, Reciprocal of America, some of which are under regulatory supervision).
 Overall, premium capacity has been reduced by more than 15 percent.
-These withdrawals fall unevenly across the states and generally affect those identified as jurisdictions with serious problems more severely than others.
+These withdrawals fall unevenly across the states and generally affect those identified as jurisdictions with more severe problems than others.

-Capacity to write business would have decreased even more if not for the fact that much medical malpractice coverage is written by companies specializing in this coverage, some of whom were formed for this specific purpose.
+Capacity to write business would have decreased even more if not for the fact that much medical malpractice coverage is written by companies specializing in this coverage, some that were formed for this specific purpose.